How Much Does It Cost to Translate a Website?

 There are generally two types of expenses associated with translation of a website:

 - Translation costs

 - Infrastructure costs

-Translation is generally priced as a per-word basis and additional fees such as proofreading, transcreation and multimedia adaptability are accessed as extras.
+Professional website translation is generally calculated on a per-word basis and additional fees such as proofreading, transcreation and multimedia adaptability are accessed as extras.
 Based on the number of words in the original source content, the price for a job would vary.
-For professional translation via a translation agency such as Translation Services USA, you can expect costs between $0.10 and $0.25 (and up!) depending on the language, turnaround times, specialized content, etc. Typically, professional translation involves one or more translators plus an editor/reviewer.
+For professional translation via a translation agency such as Translation Services USA, you can expect costs between $0.15 and $0.30 depending on the language, turnaround times, specialized content, etc. Typically, professional translation involves one or more translators plus an editor/reviewer.
 You might also find additional costs to write a style guide for translating your site, to develop a glossary of standardized terms, and to do linguistic QA to review the final product.